-From the Administration menu, you can access the available pages for reviewing and modifying configurations.
+From the administration (gear icon)menu, you can access the available pages for reviewing and modifying configurations.

 This page lets you add custom component types to the system/environment palette as described in Adding Components to the Palette.